GDGKenya/gdayskenyav2/README.md

 ## Introduction

-Welcome to the GDays Kenya Repository that is serving our [G|Days Kenya Site](http://gdayskenya14.appospot.com).
+Welcome to the GDays Kenya Repository that is serving our [G|Days Kenya Site](http://gdayskenya14.appspot.com/).

 ## Requirements
 Set up Python For App Engine

-##
-Feel free to contribute by forking and doing a pull request.